 The amount of time your animal needs each day will depend on their age, energy level, medical and behavioral needs.
 You should prepare to spend at least one hour a day socializing, playing, feeding, and caring for your foster pet.

 How long will my foster stay in my care?

 The length of stay is different for every animal, depending on the reason they need a foster hero.
 We also try our best to work with you to find an animal that fits your family.
 If you need to bring your foster animal back at any time, please contact the foster coordinator.

 What kind of appointments do I need to bring my foster animal to?

-We will schedule a foster check up when you pick up your foster animal.
-The foster check up occurs at Dorchester Paws.
-This check up is for your foster pet to receive shots, flea and ticket prevention, and more.
-We will also schedule your foster pet for their spay/neuter surgery, which is done at one of our two partner locations – Doc Williams SPCA or Charleston Animal Society.
+We will schedule a foster check-up when you pick up your foster animal.
+The foster check-up occurs at Dorchester Paws.
+This check-up is for your foster pet to receive shots, flea and tick prevention, and more.
+We will also schedule your foster pet for their spay/neuter surgery, which is done on campus at Dorchester Paws!